 24. What are endobronchial stents used for?

-Stents are the devices designed for internal splinting of the airway lumen.
+Stents are devices designed for internal splinting of the airway lumen.
 Airway stents have been used to help reduce airway obstruction from malignant or benign processes that compress the airway from the outside.
 Airway stenting can offer immediate relief of acute respiratory distress, allow successful extubation, and may prolong survival.

-25. What is a bronchoscopy?
+25. What is the definition of bronchoscopy?

 It is the process of passing a bronchoscope into the airways for either diagnostic testing or therapeutic purposes.